-The second Vampire bat can hold off no longer, so he too lets go of the roof of the cave, swoops down and head out across the valley.
+The second Vampire bat could hold off no longer, so he too let go of the roof of the cave, swooped down and headed out across the valley.

-A short time later, he too returns, his lips dripping blood.
+A short time later, he too returned, his lips dripping blood.

 “Well?”, his friends asked.

 “A rabbit”, the Vampire bat replied.
 “A rabbit, that’s all I saw.
 Slim pickings tonight if you ask me.
 I’m still really thirsty!”

 Well as you can probably guess, the third Vampire bat then let go of the roof of the cave, swooped down and headed off across the valley.